 Working with Medical Professionals and Other Experts

-Evidence is a crucial part of a medical malpractice claim.
+Evidence is a crucial part of your medical malpractice claim.
+Your medical malpractice lawyer will seek to prepare the following information:

-- Witness testimony from hospital staff members who were present when the error occurred.
+- Witness testimony from hospital staff members who were present when the medical negligence occurred.

-- Medical records from both the treatment you received when the error occurred and treatment received to address the error.
+- Medical records from both the treatment you received when the error occurred and the treatment received to address the medical mistake.

 - Testimony regarding your prognosis after the error, including the likelihood of permanent deficits that will prevent you from earning an income.